-Dr Alastair Lockhart carries out research in religion and belief.
-He takes an historical and social-scientific approach to 20th century religious innovation, the psychology of religion, and the formation of systems of meaning.
+This is the personal website of Dr Alastair Lockhart.
+I carry out research in religion and belief, taking an historical and social-scientific approach to 20th century religious innovation and the psychology of religion.

-His work in the critical and conceptual study of the psychology of religion has related to theoretical aspects of the evolution of religion and new religious movements, and connected research in religion and belief.
+My work in the critical and conceptual study of the psychology of religion has related to theoretical aspects of the evolution of religion and new religious movements, and connected areas of research in religion and belief.

 Recent publications include a monograph, Personal Religion and Spiritual Healing, published by the State University of New York Press, and a chapter on Ronald Knox’s 1945 response to the atom bombs: ‘A Godless Apocalypse and the Atom Bombs’ inlcuded in the World Ending Ending Worlds volume, published by deGruyter.